-Akagera National Park is located in the north east of Rwanda along the border with Tanzania about two hours drive from Kigali.
-Although founded in 1934, and in 1997 the park was reduced in size from more than 2,500 km2 to its current 1,122 km2.
-The park has beautiful and eco-friendly Accommodations fitted in the park which range from Luxury, Budget and Mid range
+Akagera National Park is located in the northeast of Rwanda along the border with Tanzania about two hours drive from Kigali.
+Although founded in 1934, in 1997 the park was reduced in size from more than 2,500 km2 to its current 1,122 km2.
+The park has beautiful and eco-friendly Accommodations fitted in the park which range from Luxury, Budget and Mid-range

-Other wildlife are; antelope, duiker, oribi, bushbuck, and impala.
-Of the primates includes; olive baboons, vervets and the secretive blue monkey are seen during the day, and bush babies often seen during night drives.
+Other wildlife; antelope, duiker, oribi, bushbuck, and impala.
+The primates include; olive baboons, vervets and the secretive blue monkey are seen during the day, and bushbabies are often seen during night drives.
 The Park now the Akagera’s “Big 5” status by the re-introduction of the black rhino to join the already reintroduced large predators leopard, hyena, side-striped jackal, and lion.